 Founded in 1959, the Center for East Asian Studies (CEAS) at the University of Kansas is the only East Asian resource center in the Great Plains region.
 CEAS supports East Asian language instruction and promotes East Asian studies across the curriculum.
-67 affiliated faculty members teach in 29 departments and 10 professional schools at KU, offering over 250 courses fully or partially devoted to East Asia.
+About 70 affiliated faculty members teach in 26 departments and 8 professional schools at KU, offering over 250 courses fully or partially devoted to East Asia.

 CEAS offers an M.A. in Contemporary East Asian Studies.
 B.A. and M.A. degrees in East Asian languages and literatures are offered through our Department of East Asian Languages and Cultures (EALC).
 B.A. degrees with an East Asian concentration can be earned in other departments, such as History.
 East Asian M.A. degrees are offered in Religious Studies and EALC and the Law School share a joint J.D.-M.A. program.
 A Ph.D. with an East Asian emphasis can be earned in 9 or more departments (Anthropology, Communications Studies, Economics, Geography, History, History of Art, Political Science, Sociology, and Film and Media Studies) and the School of Education.

 Language and Discipline Programs

 We offer a full range of instruction in the 3 major East Asian languages: Chinese, Japanese, and Korean.
 We also offer 2 levels of Uyghur and Tibetan.
 East Asian area studies courses are offered in Anthropology, Business, Communications Studies, East Asian Languages and Cultures, Economics, Film and Media Studies, Geography, History, History of Art, Journalism, Law, Linguistics, Political Science, Public Administration, Religious Studies, Social Welfare, Sociology, and Women, Gender and Sexuality Studies.

 The Center works closely with the Study Abroad Office to promote undergraduate and graduate study in China, Korea, Japan, and Taiwan, and collaborates with the Office of International Programs on direct exchange programs, hosting visiting scholars, and career planning events.